Short answer

 - Review detected EXIF/GPS data.

-- Tap Remove All Metadata and download the clean files.
+- Tap Scan Files, then Strip All Metadata and download the clean files.

 - Post those to Instagram.